Chapter 42 : Snap

 “You’re not pregnant, are you?”

-I couldn’t help it.
-That one actually took me by surprise.
+I couldn’t help it — that one actually took me by surprise.
 “What?!
-No, of course not—I — Jesus Christ, Dad — “
+No, of course not!
+I — Jesus Christ, Dad — “

-“It’s my friend Fred, Daddy.
-He was expelled earlier this month for something that totally wasn’t his fault and it’s, like, soooo unfair.
-I just wanted to know if there was anything that could be done to help him and, you know, try to circumvent the policy behind his punishment.”
+“It’s my friend Fred, Dad," I said, injecting as much emotion into the rehearsed speech as possible.
+"He was expelled from Hogwarts earlier this month for something that wasn’t his fault and it’s so unfair.
+I thought I would come visit you because, seeing as how you work in the Ministry, you'd be able to reach out to contacts in the Magical Education department and see if there was anything that could be done to help him and, you know, try to circumvent the policy behind his punishment.”

 I deflated, disappointed.

-“But — “ He began, and I perked up.
-“I suppose you might be able to access some old files on the school at the Ministry.
+“But — “ he began cautiously, and I perked back up.
+“I suppose you might be able to access some old files regarding previous Hogwarts expulsions and their limitations at the Ministry.
 Maybe you can dig up a loophole or referendum to whatever policy got him expelled.”

 “No. Absolutely not.”

 “But Debbie, you don’t understand — “

-It was all I could do to keep myself from slamming my knife down.
-“You’re being so unfair.
-I —I mean, my friend — needs this —"
+It was all I could do to keep myself from sticking the edge of my knife into Debbie's antique mahogany dinner table.
+“You’re being so unfair," I gritted out.
+"I — my friend — needs this —"

 Debbie gasped, scandalized.
 “Language!”

-“It’s not that, Agatha —“ Debbie began.
+“It’s not that, Agatha —“ Debbie finally began.

 I gave a crisp smile.
-“I mean, it’s fine if you want me to leave.
-I wouldn’t want to overstay my welcome… I’ve only been here for, what, two hours?”
+“It's fine if you want me to leave — I won't be offended.
+I mean, I wouldn’t want to overstay my welcome of, what, two hours?”